Chinese broadcaster banned by Eurovision after censoring LGBT act

 China's Global Times, a state-owned tabloid, said on Friday that the two acts -- by Ireland and Albania -- fell foul of Chinese censors because they featured an LGBT theme and tattoos.

-In response to the decision, the European Broadcasting Union (EBU) has now barred the station from broadcasting the second semi-final and the final, which involves acts from 26 countries and is this year being held in Lisbon, Portugal.
+In response to the censors' decision, the European Broadcasting Union (EBU) has now barred the station from broadcasting the second semi-final and the final, which involves acts from 26 countries and is this year being held in Lisbon, Portugal.

 "This is not in line with the EBU's values of universality and inclusivity and our proud tradition of celebrating diversity through music," read a statement from the EBU.